irvanjitsingh/irvanjit.github.io/about.md

 The inner geek: I like hacking on Python and Android projects on occasion.
 [Check out my GitHub](https://github.com/irvanjit).

-When I'm not at school or coding away, I enjoy listening to classical music (I'm training in something called [Gurmat Sangeet](http://www.rajacademy.com/history-of-gurmat-sangeet)), working out and meditating.
+When I'm not at school or coding away, I enjoy listening to classical music (I'm learning something called [Gurmat Sangeet](http://www.rajacademy.com/history-of-gurmat-sangeet)), working out and meditating.

+I have an old [Wordpress blog](http://irvanjit.wordpress.com) that makes me cringe.

-Sometimes I rant about politics, society and community issues.
+Sometimes I rant about politics, society and various community issues (which deserves a blog of its own).
 [Follow me on Twitter](https://twitter.com/irvanjit).